-Data Analysis: COVID-19 Is Filling Up Hospitals in Small Cities
+Data Analysis: COVID-19 Is Filling Up Hospitals In Small Cities

 Larry Pichon called an ambulance to take his wife, Judy, to a hospital in Lake Charles, in southwest Louisiana, on the morning of July 13.
 He'd had to do this before.